P18: Strategic Quitting - The Summit Is Only the Halfway Point

 Here's how these beliefs commonly appeared and the unseen consequences they brought.

-1. Linear Progress = Good Progress
+1. Linear progress = good progress

-• Modern day reality: But life today rarely follows a straight path.
+- Reality: Life today rarely follows a straight path.
 This mindset overlooks detours, unforeseen setbacks, and the nonlinear growth that shapes modern careers and personal journeys.

-3. Completion = Success
+3. Completion = success

-• Modern day reality: Prioritizing speed above all else often comes at the cost of your health, relationships, and long-term sustainability.
+- Reality: Speed above all else often comes at the cost of your health, relationships, and long-term sustainability.

-5. Stability Is Assured
+5. Stability is assured

 Modern Day Case Studies That Reveal the Fault Lines